 Intake of alcohol should also be stopped or lessened

-The surgery takes approximately about one to two hours.
+The ear plastic surgery takes approximately about one to two hours.
 The procedure involves local anaesthesia and intravenous sedation.
 If required, general anaesthesia may also be given.
 Surgery is usually done in both the ears.
 An incision is made behind the ears or within the inner creases of the ears depending on the area the correction is needed.
 The incisions are made such as to keep the scars out of direct view.
 The scar, however, fades away over a period of time.
 Excess cartilage and skin are removed from the pinna.
 The cartilage is then correctly folded and secured with sutures.

 Ears are covered with bandages for few days.
 After the bandages are removed, loose headband is worn over the ears while sleeping for five to six weeks